JingShing-Tools/Visual-Novel-Editor/README.md

 example -> '@player=JingShing' character will named JingShing. and you need to use custom name to write lines name:line instead of player:line

+'@player=clear' or '@npc=clear' will clear name list

+add multi character icon system.
+It will add a new key to dict to recognize what custom name should be used what image.
+In default if you create a new name. default will set image to 'none'. you need to use '@name.img=p' to change img.

+add flag feature.
+You can now write all scene in one script.
+You just need to add '@end' to note the end of scene.
+And use '@stage name' to add flag to different stages.
 ```